austinksmith/Hamsters.js/README.md

 To obtain the best performance possible version 2.0 supports an optional dataType param, if your problem supports being transformed into any of javascripts typed arrays you can see up to 10x the performance boost over previous releases.

-If you do not know what typed arrays are please take a look at this guide https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays
+If you do not know what typed arrays are please take a look at this guide [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays)

 You may write a function to make use of these like so